 ECEI during NDIS transition in NSW

-The NDIA has been working collaboratively with the Department of Family and Community Services, the Commonwealth Department of Social Services and Early Childhood Intervention Australia (ECIA) NSW/ACT to connect the existing NSW ECEI arrangements with the NDIS, as a transitional arrangement until the national model is commissioned.
+The NDIA worked collaboratively with the Department of Family and Community Services (FACS), the Commonwealth Department of Social Services and Early Childhood Intervention Australia (ECIA) NSW/ACT to connect the existing NSW ECEI arrangements with the NDIS as a transitional arrangement until the national model is commissioned.

-The ECEI transition arrangements have now formally commenced in NSW.
+The ECEI transition arrangements are now in place in NSW.

 The NSW transitional approach recognises that a significant proportion of early childhood providers are already funded by FACS to provide supports consistent with the NDIA’s ECEI approach.